-Frances Mary Buss: An Educational Pioneer (1938) is an affectionate tribute to the founder of the first secondary school for girls, by one of her teachers, Sara Burstall.
+Frances Mary Buss: An Educational Pioneer (1938) is an affectionate tribute to the founder of the first secondary school for girls, by one of the teachers that worked there, Sara Burstall.

 A Life of Matthew Arnold by Nicholas Murray (1996) is a fascinating profile of the poet and inspector of schools, who famously defined a classical liberal education as one that teaches ‘the best that has been thought and known’.

 Arnold’s father Thomas is the best known of the Victorian public school educators thanks to Tom Brown’s Schooldays, but Thring of Uppingham: Victorian Educator by Nigel Richardson (2014) gives much-deserved due to another innovative Victorian head, Edward Thring, who turned Uppingham into a rival to the great public schools and devised many of the features of modern school life.